 The above-mentioned facts may discourage you from using bleaching agents during pregnancy.
 However, the truth is that you can still use bleaching agents even if you are pregnant.
-The bleaching agents who are and natural and are without any side effects.
+The bleaching agents which are natural are without any side effects.
 Some of the natural face bleach in pregnancy are:

 - Use of tomato juice, it acts as a bleaching agent and lightens your facial hairs.
 Apply the juice for 15-20 minutes and then wash it with normal water.

 - Use of turmeric and milk paste will also help in lightening hair on the face.

 - Lemon with honey can also be a natural bleach for facial hairs.

 Precautions to Take While Bleaching in Pregnancy

 - Before skin bleaching, during pregnancy, a patch test on a small area of the face to check irritation or allergy is recommended.
 This is because during pregnancy skin becomes sensitive due to hormonal change.

 - Rinse the face with cold water; it will help in minimizing the bleaching agent to seep into the skin as cold water helps pore shrinkage.

 - Reduce the bleaching time on the face.

 - If your skin is itchy or has rashes, never ever apply the bleach.

 - Use a bleach which has mild bleaching agents especially which are of good brands and not a local one.

 - Facial bleach done by a professional person will be advisable rather than opting to do it yourself.